CompMedChemLab/project_riboflavin/README.md

 # project_riboflavin

-This repository contains the necessary code to conduct analysis and reproduce the images from XX.
+This repository contains the necessary code to conduct analysis and reproduce the images from the work XX.
 The precalculated results are stored in the data folder.
-The required trajectories are freely available at XX for all analyses except the water analysis.

-Simulations for the water analysis are available upon request due to the large storage requirements
+Input files to perform the simulations, along with the output trajectories that we generated in our work are freely available at YY